bjzhang/open_log/log2016linaro.markdown

 ----------------
 1. To Catalin
 Hi, Catalin

+As you may notice, we found signal, coredump, tls and other issues and discuss with community, these issues are found after migrate the property software of Huawei from aarch32 to aarch64 ILP32.
+There is no pending issue relative to ILP32 including kernel, glibc gcc and gdb.
+The patches of kernel part looks good to me.
+Maybe it is a good time to review the current status of upstream.
 > Hi, catalin
 >
 > On 9 March 2016 at 00:41, Catalin Marinas <catalin.marinas@arm.com> wrote: